 If you enjoy wildlife and nature photography then it’s likely you’ll love visiting Costa Rica.
 The central American country is one of the planet’s most bio-diverse habitats.

 Wildlife and nature photography in Costa Rica

-Costa Rica stands on land bridge that connects North and South America.
+Costa Rica stands on a land bridge that connects North and South America.
 Several species of animals have settled in the lush jungle of Central America while migrating between the continental landmasses.

 The Pacific Ocean laps against Costa Rica west coast.
 The Caribbean Sea washes the eastern coastline of this country, which is 119 kilometres across at its narrowest point and 280 kilometres broad at its widest.
-Sandy beaches and world class surfing attract many travellers but for me the opportunity to view and photograph wildlife in its natural environment that was the chief appeal of visiting.
+Sandy beaches and world-class surfing attract many travellers but for me the opportunity to view and photograph wildlife in its natural environment was the chief appeal of visiting.